modelscope/FunASR/docs/model_selection.md

 result = model.generate(input="meeting.wav")
 ```

-It is the best first choice for demos, private APIs, multilingual transcription, speaker-aware meeting transcripts, and agent voice input.
-Switch only when your workload has a clear requirement such as Mandarin production accuracy, streaming latency, or LLM-based ASR experiments.
+Switch to Paraformer when your workload is Mandarin-only and you want character-level timestamps or hotwords.

 ## Decision table